Chaos Zero Nightmare (CZN)NarjaBuild and Guide

 Shackles of Hunger

-Narja’s most reliable way to build Voracity before Epiphanies and her main way to consume stacks in order to activate cards within her kit.
+Narja’s most reliable way to build Voracity before Epiphanies and her main way to consume stacks to activate cards within her kit.
 It’s also one of Narja’s main cards for dealing damage when targeting a more damage-focused playstyle.
 It is a 1 AP attack that hits 3 times, dealing a small amount of Defense-based Damage and consuming 3 Voracity.
 Additionally, it has the attunement effect, causing it to apply 6 Voracity whenever drawn, granting Narja a free way to establish stacks.
-This card has many epiphanies that sacrifice its Voracity generation for other powerful effects.
-However, taking these should be done carefully as without reliable generation Narja cannot heal, buff, or function optimally.
+This card has many Epiphanies that sacrifice its Voracity generation for other powerful effects.
+However, taking these should be done carefully, as without reliable Voracity generation, Narja cannot heal, buff, or function optimally.

 Card Image